bimaguava/123-log/content/computer/printer-driver-installation-in-artix-openrc.md

 and it working

-So, let's try with gutenberg gimp interface.
+So, let's try with gutenprint gimp interface.
 In setup menu choose manufacture printer do you need and choose ""Custom command" to run `lp` command with Epson L350 class

 ![](https://res.cloudinary.com/bimagv/image/upload/v1618903570/2021-04/123/Screenshot_2021-04-20_14-17-43_whnb4c.png)